ianwalter/dist/README.md

 ## About

 `dist` is basically a wrapper around [Rollup][rollupUrl] for the specific use cases discussed below.
-It was inspired by [microbundle][microbundleUrl] but serves different, more-specific use cases.
+It was inspired by [microbundle][microbundleUrl] but is specific to the use-cases described below.

 ## Features

-* Write your library as an ES Module but still allow it to be require'd in Node.js
+* Write your library as an EcmaScript Module but still allow it to be require'd in Node.js
-* Inline your library's dependencies to create a single distribution file that should significantly improve startup time (I haven't tested this yet).
+* Inline your library's dependencies to create a single distribution file that should significantly improve startup time (a quick test of bundling a single dependency cut the dependency's load time in half)
 * Use the babel option to transpile your code based on your library's [Babel][babelUrl] configuration